 11. Blink at some kitsch in the last emir’s palace “Stars Meet the Moon”

 And blink some more!
 The Sitorai Mohi-Hosa Palace or “Stars Meet the Moon” palace was the countryside residence of the last governing emir of the Emirate of Bukhara (1785-1920), Sai’d Alimkhan, and was constructed in the east-European style by Russian architects.
-It is not everyone’s kind of place, except it illustrates rather well the interlude that the period signified—the onslaught of Russian political and cultural influence in the country, paving the way for firstly, the transition into the Bukharan People’s Soviet Republic on 2 September 1920, and thereafter the Uzbek SSR on 27 October 1924 which lasted till independence from the Soviet Union on 31 August 1991.
+It is not everyone’s kind of place, except it illustrates rather well the role the period signified—the onslaught of Russian political and cultural influence in the country, paving the way for firstly, the transition into the Bukharan People’s Soviet Republic on 2 September 1920, and thereafter the Uzbek SSR on 27 October 1924 which lasted till independence from the Soviet Union on 31 August 1991.

 12. Visit the Jewish Synagogue with its Torah claimed to date back to the Babylonian Exile (6th Century BC)